-The idea of the Global and Regional Autism Spectrum Partnership (GRASP), was first discussed by a group of individuals Autism seeking to form an organization run by Autistics with the mission to help their peers.
+The idea of the Global and Regional Autism Spectrum Partnership (GRASP), was first discussed by a group of NYC Autistics seeking to form an organization run by Autistics with a mission to support their peers.
 In 2003, GRASP was gifted a generous grant by the FAR Fund and subsequently filed for 501(c)3 status to become a non-profit.

-Since then, the GRASP team has expanded the organization to include more programming specific to increasing the empowerment of Autistics and disabled individuals.
-GRASP’s team has established workshop programs, social events and groups, as well as increasing the visibility of Autistic and Disabled adults within society through collaborative work with high profile regional, national, and international organizations.
-GRASP’s team also advocates for cross-disability approaches to policy, research, and collaboration as well as acknowledgement of and respect for intersectional experiences among community members.
+Since 2013, the GRASP team has expanded the organization to include more programming specific to increasing the empowerment of Autistics, Neurodivergent, and disabled individuals.
+They have established regional and international programs, as well as increased the visibility of Autistic, Neurodivergent, and disabled adults within society through collaborative work with high profile regional, national, and international organizations.
+GRASP’s team also advocates for cross-disability inclusion in policy, research, and collaboration as well as acknowledgement of and respect for intersectional experiences among community members.

 GRASP’s Current Programming: